Inpatient Psychiatric Hospital Near Minneapolis, Minnesota

 • Clothing displaying violence, inappropriate references, drugs, or alcohol

-• Clothing which is revealing, including low cut tops, crop tops, or tank tops
+• Revealing clothing, including low-cut tops, crop tops, or tank tops

-• Clothing with rips/tears/destruction (does not include bottom of pants)
+• Clothing with rips/tears/destruction (does not include bottom of pant legs)

 • Shoes with laces, boots, heavy shoes